-- They strive to always be punctual and complete assignments on time
+- Strive to always be punctual and complete assignments on time

-- They complete quality work even when they’re not being supervised
+- Complete quality work even when they’re not being supervised

-- They commit to innovation and contribute to reaching organizational goals
+- Commit to innovation and contribute to reaching organizational goals

-- They understand their job role and how it fits within the organization
+- Understand their job role and how it fits within the organization

-- They take time for professional development and skill-building
+- Take time for professional development and skill-building

-- They feel an emotional connection to their team and employer
+- Feel an emotional connection to their team and employer

 How does employee engagement benefit employers?